kymkdd/vanille/README.md

 ### [⬇︎ download](https://github.com/lazuleri/vanille/releases/latest)

 this release comes bundled with ffmpeg, ffprobe, gifsicle and gifski directly so it works as a standalone tool
-simply put it where you want and run **vanille.bat** like a normal program the folder structure is important so please leave it as is
+note that you should still download the source code as well and update the batch files simply put it where you want and run **vanille.bat** like a normal program the folder structure is important so please leave it as is